Burton (near Neston): Modern

 In recent years Burton has become a quiet 'picture postcard' village much sought after on the property market.
 In 2001 the village of Burton was ranked eighth overall in a UK market research survey of so-called 'super rich' communities by Philip Beresford of the Sunday Times Rich List, with millionaires making up 16% of the population in its postal district.

 Landmarks

-The village is the location of Burton Manor, formerly a residential adult education college operated by Liverpool City Council.
+The village is the location of Burton Manor, formerly a residential adult education college operated by Liverpool City Council and refurbished in 2022 to be used by a local business.
 Just to the south of Burton is the RSPB's Burton Mere Wetlands reserve.

 Burton had an operational railway station, Burton Point, on the Borderlands Line, from 1889 until 1955.
 Services were to Wrexham and Seacombe.
 The station's position, some distance from village, led to a decline in usage as cars became common in the 1950s.
 The site is still almost entirely intact, the station buildings currently forming part of a garden centre.
-The line is proposed to be incorporated into Merseyrail, running right into the underground section of Liverpool's city centre, but there are no plans to reopen Burton station.
+The line is proposed to be incorporated into Merseyrail, running right into the underground section of Liverpool's city centre.